jlaroche/Documentation-en/docs/Data_Standardization/index.md

 * **data schema mapping**: Often however, whether because of project momentum or a commitment to existing information technology infrastructure, a data schema is non-standardised, and so data products require a mapping process to transform existing project data into standardised format for external use.
 This mapping process is performed either by specialised conversion scripts that often have to be tweaked over time, or ideally by using data schemas established (e.g. by [storage repositories](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/storage/index.md) that store specific formats of data) for the target standardised data products, combined with a more generic programmatic template to do the conversion from one schema to another.
 One can also expect iteration of specification work as data schemas evolve for surveillance or longitudinal research.

-* **Data naming convention**: Regardless of whether a data schema is reusing elements from other schemas, it is very beneficial to impose data naming conventions on its home-grown components.
+* **Data naming convention**: Regardless of whether a data schema is reusing elements from other schemas, it is important to impose data naming conventions on its home-grown components.
 This is done mainly to avoid issues in applying or developing software scripts for validation, transformation, and/or database interaction.
 Data "names" are often rather ambiguous - do we mean column display name, 3rd party standardized field name, or programmatic name for use in scripts or databases?
 Distinctions need to be made about a data item name for display purposes, standardization name, or database and programming reference.
 Ensure that a separation of concern is established in the schema between the title or label that a field or variable might have in some context, and its coding name.

- * **Plain name**: Names used by people in user interfaces including spreadsheet column labels: Enabling the title or label to have language variants also paves the way for other multilingual interfaces.
-* **Attribute name**: Names used by computers, scripts, statistical analysis software; often called a variable or property or coding name: For FAIR data machine readability - for names that don't cause problems when handled by software - we need a standardized format
-* **D
-  * **Coding name**: Have a "coding name" for a field or variable name that is safe for use in most programming languages and analytic tools.
-This avoids problems where some programs or databases can't handle spaces, dashes, slashes or dots etc. in a name.
-Data schema frameworks like LinkML have been guided by [Python](https://peps.python.org/pep-0008/#naming-conventions) / [R and SQL compatible](https://bookdown.org/content/d1e53ac9-28ce-472f-bc2c-f499f18264a3/names.html) field names, and standardized table / object names.
-     * **PascalCase** for table, object and picklist names.
-     * **lower_camel_case** for record field names (object properties).

 * **Ontologies**: In the [ontology](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Standardization/ontology.md) section there is a list of recommended ontologies and ways of implementing them as a layer upon a data schema.
   * For every coding name there can be a comparable ontology identifier that points to online information about the semantics that facilitates automated machine comparison of the data item.